Stuck Renting For Life

 What is TOPA

-It doesn’t have to be like this.
-We at the Los Angeles Community Land Trust Coalition believe that there is a better way forward.
-We are advocating for the Los Angeles County Board of Supervisors to adopt the Tenant Opportunity to Purchase Act (TOPA) which would create new rights for tenants that would give them the first opportunity to buy the building they live in if and when the building owner decides to sell.
+It doesn’t have to be like this!
+Right now, the Los Angeles County Board of Supervisors is considering he Tenant Opportunity to Purchase Act (TOPA) which would give tenants the first opportunity to buy the rental building they live in if and when the building owner decides to sell.
 TOPA would help us

 - Prevent the displacement of low-income communities of color;